SGCMarketing/sgcConsole/README.md

 sgcConsole logs commands to the console in a structured way such that it is easy to debug code.
 Sections (or functions) are used to create a console log that looks like an executed piece of 'sudo code'.

+Note that in order for the colours to work, you must have a console/terminal that supports colours.
+By default both bash and zsh do.
+Developed and tested on a Mac, but should work fine on Windows and Unix.

 # Installation

 sgcConsole can be installed from the CLI using: